CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageNetAppEthernetPortEvent.md

 HasEthernetPort returns a boolean if a field has been set.

+### SetEthernetPortNil

+`func (o *StorageNetAppEthernetPortEvent) SetEthernetPortNil(b bool)`

+ SetEthernetPortNil sets the value for EthernetPort to be an explicit nil

+### UnsetEthernetPort
+`func (o *StorageNetAppEthernetPortEvent) UnsetEthernetPort()`

+UnsetEthernetPort ensures that no value is present for EthernetPort, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)